andreasmeid/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Andreas D. Meid is a post-doctoral researcher in the Dept. of Clinical Pharmacology & Pharmacoepidemiology at Heidelberg University Hospital. research interests include pharmacoepidemiological analyses of medication underuse, overuse, and misuse, as well as predictive models guiding treatment recommendations.
 He leads the Pharmacoepidemiology group, which carries out observational studies and develops prediction models from routine claims data.
+The overall aims include benefit and risk quantification and prediction in regular and special populations (frail patients, older people, children).